-When wondering how to buy expired patents, know that not everything can be patented, which is fundamental to the patent system.
-For example, if a technology is already considered to be 'public domain,' a company or individual cannot patent it.
+When wondering if it's possible to buy an expired patent, know that not everything can be patented, which is fundamental to the patent system.
+For example, if a technology is already considered to be "public domain," a company or individual cannot patent it.
 There are numerous circumstances where this is the case.

 - When something has already been around throughout history — such as oxygen or pears.

 - Alternatively, an invention can be released into public domain without a patent and thus are no longer patentable.
 An example would be the wheel or Salk's polio vaccine.